harryo583/holotouch/README.md

 ### Machine Learning for Gesture Recognition

 The project utilizes a Keras-based deep learning model to recognize hand gestures.
-The model is trained on hand landmark data extracted using tools like MediaPipe.
+The model is trained on hand landmark data extracted using MediaPipe.
 The gestures are mapped to specific PC actions, enabling a touchless control experience.

 ![Plot of training history](images/model_training_history.png)